Javisapi/Audio_Signals_Software-Dev./README.md

 ## Structure

-**app.py**	This is the main file that is invoked to start up the development server.
+**./app.py**	This is the main file that is invoked to start up the development server.

-**requirements.txt**	This file lists all of the Python packages that your app depends on.
+**./requirements.txt**	This file lists all of the Python packages that your app depends on.

-**aux.py** This file contains a series of auxiliary functions needed to run and execute app.py
+**./aux.py** This file contains a series of auxiliary functions needed to run and execute app.py

-**ch-1l.wav, ch-2l.wav, ch-3l.wav** Audio files that are going to be displayed.
+**./ch-1l.wav, ./ch-2l.wav, ./ch-3l.wav** Audio files that are going to be displayed.

-**data.json** json file containing values to be displayed on top of ch-#l.wav audio files.
+**./data.json** json file containing values to be displayed on top of ch-#l.wav audio files.

-**database.py** Database in which json values are loaded before being plotted.
+**./database.py** Database in which json values are loaded before being plotted.

 *NOTE: In this example databases are not used and json values are loaded and processed into pandas DataFrames.*

-**docker-compose.yml** Docker compose file defining services, networks and volumes.
+**./docker-compose.yml** Docker compose file defining services, networks and volumes.

-**env_file** Set environment variables in the docker container.
+**./env_file** Set environment variables in the docker container.

 **./templates/index.html** html file containing css style configurations to design the final website using the figs passed from app.py